-Behavior in the classroom and clinical environment should be such that it does not interfere with another students' learning.
+Classroom behavior should be such that it does not interfere with other students' learning.
 STI provides an environment conducive to learning.
 STI reserves the right to dismiss a student for disciplinary as well as academic reasons.
-Any of, but not limited to, the following inappropriate behaviors will result in disciplinary action and may lead to warning, suspension or dismissal:
+Any of, but not limited to, the following inappropriate behaviors will result in disciplinary action such as warning, suspension, or dismissal: